How to Upsell in Retail: 10 Upsell and Cross-Sell Strategies to Try

 Kiosks have transformed our daily lives for decades.
 We use them to check bags for that Hawaiian Christmas trip we’ve been planning for months, pay for parking on a night out, and order that delicious Italian sub we’ve been craving.
 It’s easy to overlook that touch screens weren’t always mainstream.

-To give customers a hands-on experience, some businesses have augmented retail displays with touch screens due to the technology’s widespread use and well-established status.
+To give customers a hands-on experience, some businesses have augmented retail display stands with touch screens due to the technology’s widespread use and well-established status.
 Usages frequently involve continuous aisle shopping, finding out more product details, or personalizing goods.

 Sam’s Club is a fantastic example of this.
 Their sample kiosk offers everything from tasty protein bars and vitamin gummies to air fresheners and laundry detergent pods.
 Simply scan your membership card, enter your email, watch a brief video, and presto!
 You now have a free sample.